The most beautiful region in England: the Lake District

 Though many people come to the Lake District to enjoy the outdoors, there are also other notable sights to see.
 Take the 1779 listed buildings and structures.
 These are buildings or structures that have a special architectural or historic interest.
 I won’t attempt to list them all, but you may be interested in visiting a few when in the area.

-Grade I listed buildings in the Lake District
+Grade I listed buildings — Lake District breaks

 Borran’s Field is a Grade I listed site, which dates back to the 1st century.
 Grade I listed buildings are those of exceptional national interest.
 There are 2 Roman forts here, consisting of the ruins of the building and a defense ditch.